smaccm/camera_demo/README.md

 Running
 =======

-Run `demo` to start the server.
+Server: run `demo` to start the server.
 The default port is 4000 and can be set using the first command line argument.

-To connect, run `java -jar SmaccmViewer.jar <hostname> [port]`.
-The default port is 4000.
+Client: run `java -jar SmaccmViewer.jar [port]`.
+The default port is 4000 and can be set using the first command line argument.

-The server must be started before the client connects.
-The server only services the first client.
-To reconnect the client, the server must be restarted.

 Attacking
 =========